GonGarciaFontenla/neovim-config/README.md

 - Swapfiles are disabled.
 - Line numbers are enabled.
 - Plugins are managed through lazy.nvim with automatic installation on startup.

-Feel free to customize further or reach out if you want help adding usage instructions or troubleshooting!